scvae/scvae/README.md

 ## Running ##

 The standard configuration of the model using the synthetic data set, can be run by just running the `main.py` script.
 Be aware that it might take some time to load and preprocess the data the first time for large data sets.
-Also note to load and analyse the largest data set, which is made available by 10x Genomics and consists of 1.3 million mouse brain cells, 47 GB of memory is required (32 GB for the original data set in sparse representation and 15 GB for the reconstructed test set).
+Also note that to load and analyse the largest data set, which is made available by 10x Genomics and consists of 1.3 million mouse brain cells, 47 GB of memory is required (32 GB for the original data set in sparse representation and 15 GB for the reconstructed test set).

 Per default, data is downloaded to the subfolder `data/`, models are saved in the subfolder `log/`, and results are saved in the subfolder `results/`.